John Wolfe Barry: Personal life

 He had married Rosalind Grace, the daughter of Rev Evan Edward Rowsell of Hambledon, Surrey.
 They had four sons and three daughters.
 In 1922 a memorial window designed by Sir John Ninian Comper was dedicated to his memory in the nave of Westminster Abbey.

-He added the name Wolfe to his forename after receiving an inheritance from his godfather, the architect John Lewis Wolfe (1798–1881).

 Wolfe Barry published the results of an investigation into his family's genealogy in 1906.

 Wolfe Barry died on 22 January 1918 aged 82, and was buried in Brookwood Cemetery near Woking in Surrey.